This Seared Pork Chops in Caper Sauce recipe is truly one of those dishes that looks gorgeous, and is equally as delicious.

 Watch us show you how easy it is to make this amazing Seared Pork Chops in Caper Sauce recipe.

 Get ready though…you’re going to get really hungry!

-WHAT IS THE BEST CHOP TO USE FOR A SEARED PORK CHOP RECIPE?
+WHAT IS THE BEST CHOP TO USE?

 We love starting with 1-inch-thick, bone-in, center-cut pork chops.
 Bone-in means more flavor!